Anna-Dinius/ASE-456-Expense-App/docs/USER_MANUAL.md

 ## First Time Setup

-### Set Up Categories
+### Default Categories

-The app comes with default categories:

-- 🍔 Food & Dining
+- 🍔 Food
-- 🚗 Transportation
+- 🚗 Transport
 - 🎬 Entertainment
-- 💡 Utilities
+- 🧾 Bills
-- 🏥 Healthcare
+- 🏥 Health
 - 🛍️ Shopping
-- 📚 Education
 - 📌 Other

 You can customize these categories to fit your needs (more on this later).